majacQ/rails/guides/source/configuring.md

 * `config.active_job.return_false_on_aborted_enqueue` change the return value of `#enqueue` to false instead of the job instance when the enqueuing is aborted.
 Defaults to `false`.

+* `config.active_job.log_arguments` controls if the arguments of a job are logged.
+Defaults to `true`.

+* `config.active_job.retry_jitter` controls the amount of "jitter" (random variation) applied to the delay time calculated when retrying failed jobs.
+Defaults to `0.15`.

 ### Configuring Action Cable

 * `config.action_cable.url` accepts a string for the URL for where